marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 ### Player Plans

+* Purify the wine
 * Weapon from Kavan
-* Make Ireena show off her dead husband
-* Purify the wine
-* Deliver dress, remove Ethel's curse
-* Talk with Jared at the pond
-* Marblepaw does a Tarroka reading

 ### Notes for me

+#### Yester Hill

+* Plan out what the players are told by Kavan about the Fanes, Strahd, the spear, the holy artifacts, etc.

 #### Vallaki